lk0103/ROCF_score_classification/README.md

 ## 📋 Project Overview

 The goal of this project is to develop an end-to-end automated system for evaluating performance on the Rey–Osterrieth Complex Figure test.
-Leveraging state-of-the-art computer vision and artificial intelligence methods, the system will:
+Leveraging state-of-the-art computer vision and artificial intelligence methods.
+The system currently:

 - **Preprocess input images** to enhance the drawing and remove noise.
 - **Quantify similarity** to the original ROCF template by classifying each drawing into one of four categories (Class 0: least similar; Class 1: moderately similar; Class 2: similar; Class 3: very similar) through comprehensive hyperparameter testing of both ResNet‑18 and Swin Transformer architectures.